bigscience-workshop/promptsource/CONTRIBUTING.md

 2. Commit the modified template files (anything under `templates`) to git.
 3. Push to your fork on GitHub.
 4. Open a pull request against `main` on the PromptSource repo.
-5. When the PR is merged into main, mark the dataset in green on the spreadsheet.

 ## Jinja Cookbook